rayhan-ali/Rayhan_Portfolio/index.md

+# Rayhan Ali's Data Science Portfolio

-# Project 3: CHURN ANALYSIS AND CLASSIFICATION
+## Project 2: CHURN ANALYSIS AND CLASSIFICATION

 ### Background of the data: The data set includes information about
 - Customers who left within the last month – the column is called Churn